loughjo/ProgDataAnalysis-Project-2/README.md

 You can find Cmder at the website : https://cmder.app/

-You will need to pull the github repository https://github.com/loughjo/funddata-assessment/ down to your local machine.
+You will need to pull the github repository https://github.com/loughjo/ProgDataAnalysis-Project-2 down to your local machine.

 ## How to get the code running
 ***
-Once cmder is started up you should be able to got to the directory path where you have downloaded the **funddata-assesment** repository
+Once cmder is started up you should be able to got to the directory path where you have downloaded the **ProgDataAnalysis-Project-2** repository

-cd  funddata-assesment
+cd  ProgDataAnalysis-Project-2

-In the funddata-assesment directory you will find the normal-distribution.ipynb and folder **exercises** which contains the jupyter notebooks for the assements.
+In the ProgDataAnalysis-Project-2 directory you will find the ProgDataAnalysisProject2.ipynb, Wisconsin Breast Cancer Original Dataset and Readme file.

 From here you can run **jupyter notebook** which launches the Jupyter Notebook App.
 The notebook interface will appear in a new browser window or tab and you will see the normal-distribution.ipynb jupyter notebook, Readme file exercsise folder and datasets.